-Here’s a NASUGBU BUDGET TRAVEL GUIDE covering Tali Beach, Calayo Beach, Bituin Cove, Fortune Island, Mt.
+Here’s a DIY NASUGBU BUDGET TRAVEL GUIDE BLOG covering Tali Beach, Calayo Beach, Bituin Cove, Fortune Island, Mt.
 Batulao, and more!
-With sample itineraries and summary of expenses.
+With sample DIY NASUGBU ITINERARIES and summary of expenses to help you prepare for your trip.

 If Batangas were Westeros, Nasugbu would be the North.